News from the group

-- Fungus-growing insects rear in specialized combs a symbiotic fungus as a food source.
-By using various methods, insects can combat invading fungi species, which can be life-threatening to the insect colony.
+- Fungus-growing termites rear in specialized combs a symbiotic fungus as a food source.
+Termites have developed several strategies to combat invading fungi species, which can be life-threatening to the insect colony.
 Especially defensive symbionts support the homeostasis of the colony by secretion of selective antimicrobial and antifungal products.
-With our research, we aim to investigate the expression levels and influence of secondary metabolites of defensive symbionts.
-Due to the ecological context, we expect the secondary metabolite to have a highly selective pharmacological potential with a possible broad application.

-- The life cycle of the marine hydroid polyp Hydractinia echniata has a motile (larvae) and sessil reproductive phase (polyp).
+- The life cycle of the marine hydroid polyp Hydractinia echinata has a motile (larvae) and sessile reproductive phase (polyp).
 The metamorphosis of the larvae is induced by compounds of the biofilm produced by specific bacterial species (Pseudoalteromonas spp).
 We aim to identify the bacterial molecular cues and the receptor in the marine hydroid polyp to understand the interaction mechanisms in more detail.
-Despite the ecological role of marine microbes, we want to harvest the biosynthetic potential of bacterial symbionts for finding new drug leads.

 New video clip about our research